Welcome

 granger & co clerkenwell restaurant

-The egg master of Sydney.
-That’s the kind of standard you’re working with at Granger & Co. – it’s the formidable nickname owner Bill Granger was given when he lived in Oz.
-This breezy Clerkenwell restaurant is his first in East London (though you can also visit Granger & Co Chelsea and Granger & Co Notting Hill) and it’s easy to see why he’s such a smash hit with the brunch contingent: perfectly-done eggs over sourdough is the big needle-mover here, though the ricotta hotcakes, drizzled in honeycomb, closely nip at its heels.
+The egg master of Sydney: that’s the kind of standard you’re working with at Granger & Co.
+It was the formidable nickname the late Bill Granger was given when he lived in Oz.
+This breezy Clerkenwell restaurant was his first foray into East London, and it’s easy to see why it remains such a smash hit with the brunch contingent: perfectly-done eggs over sourdough is the big needle-mover here, though the ricotta hotcakes, drizzled in honeycomb, closely nip at its heels.
 A sunny window-side table, power smoothie and one of those breakfast dishes is the ideal way to get a bit of Aussie café culture in you.

 Fancy venturing a bit further afield?
 Check out our guide to the best Islington restaurants